 Ex-VA Director Comes Around — After Punting to Congress

-Last month, many veterans were shocked when former VA secretary David Shulkin coming out flatly in favor of medical cannabis.
+Last year, many veterans were shocked when former VA secretary David Shulkin came out flatly in favor of medical cannabis.

 “I think the time is now,” he said.
 “I believe that the VA should be involved in research on anything that could potentially help veterans and improve their health and well-being.”
 He especially cited the growing problem of veteran suicides, “often because of issues related to chronic pain, depression, substance abuse.”

 He added that “there is growing evidence that medical marijuana — I’m not talking about recreational marijuana, but properly prescribed — may have some real benefits in anxiety improvement, in pain management, and potentially, in the issue of substance abuse.”